 Students enrolled in the Howard University Division of Nursing are expected to dress appropriately.
-Casual professional clothing is acceptable during non-clinical and classroom time.
-Students attending class virtual are expected to attend in casual professional clothing.
+Navy polo and navy scrub pants are required for both junior and senior upper division students.
+Business and professional clothing is expected for courses that require business and professional wear, i.e., Intro to Professional Nursing and Nursing Leadership.
+Students attendingclass virtual are expected to attend in casual professional clothing or clinical uniforms as directed by faculty.